shreyasrajesh0308/chiller_vision/object_detection_dataset_tut.md

 # Collecting data

-The first step is to collect sufficient amount of data, ideally we would require the dataset to have equal proportions of each the classes that need to be identified.
-It is also important that the dataset contains multiple combination of each of the objects, it need not be all possible permutations but a few combinations of each objects is necessary.
+1. The first step is to collect sufficient amount of data, ideally we would require the dataset to have equal proportions of each the classes that need to be identified.
+2. It is also important that the dataset contains multiple combination of each of the objects, it need not be all possible permutations but a few combinations of each objects is necessary.

-Say there are n distinct objects in the dataset then we would require an equal number of images in each subset i.e n-1, n-2...1.
+3. The dataset should also contain a few obscured images, that is, one objectt slightly obscured by another in the same image.

 A few sample images are shown below.